+Chipmunks have striped hair, large, dark eyes, perky upright ears, and short legs.
 A notable feature is their cheek pouches.
 There are two, one located on each side of their head between their jaw and cheek.
-The pouches can stretch to hold an amazing amount of food, almost as large as the chipmunk’s body, itself.
+The pouches can stretch to hold an incredible amount of food, almost as large as the chipmunk’s body, itself.
 The food is transported to their burrow, to be stored for eating later on.

 Chipmunks are solitary, except during mating season.
 Some species mate in early spring and again in early summer, while others mate only once a year.